geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Selection block AMG|direct solver|block GMG ]

 **Documentation:** This is the type of solver used on the Stokes system.
 The block geometric multigrid solver currently has a limited implementation and therefore may trigger Asserts in the code when used.
-If this is the case, please switch to 'block AMG'.
+If this is the case, please switch to &rsquo;block AMG&rsquo;.
 Additionally, the block GMG solver requires using material model averaging.

 (parameters:Solver_20parameters/Stokes_20solver_20parameters/Use_20direct_20solver_20for_20Stokes_20system)=
 ### __Parameter name:__ Use direct solver for Stokes system